Philip-Leftwich/split-drive-dsx-Anopheles-stephensi/README.md

-# Development and challenges of aA split drive targeting dsx for the genetic control of the invasive malaria vector *Anopheles stephensi*
+# Development and challenges of a split drive targeting dsx for the genetic control of the invasive malaria vector *Anopheles stephensi*
-Data and models for "CRISPR-based gene drives generate super-Mendelian inheritance in the disease vector *Culex quinquefasciatus*"

 ## Authors